mamedev/mame/docs/source/initialsetup/compilingmame.rst

 You'll need a few prerequisites from your distro.
 Make sure you get SDL2 2.0.3 or 2.0.4 as earlier versions are buggy.

-**sudo dnf install gcc gcc-c++ SDL2-devel SDL2_ttf-devel libXinerama-devel qt5-qtbase-devel qt5-qttools expat-devel fontconfig-devel alsa-lib-devel**
+**sudo dnf install gcc gcc-c++ SDL2-devel SDL2_ttf-devel libXi-devel libXinerama-devel qt5-qtbase-devel qt5-qttools expat-devel fontconfig-devel alsa-lib-devel**

 Compilation is exactly as described above in All Platforms.